Science, Math, and Research Training (SMART)

 I already have Advanced Placement (AP) for Calculus II.
 If I am selected into the program, will I still be required to take Calculus II?

 Mathematics, particularly mathematical modeling, is an integral part of the SMART curriculum.
-SMART Calc II course is closely integrated into the program curriculum so one option is to take SMART Computer Science in the fall and spring and then retake Calculus II via the SMART Calculus II in the spring.
+SMART Calculus II course is closely integrated into the program curriculum so one option is to take another quantitative course such as DSST 189 or CMSC 150 in the fall and then retake Calculus II via the SMART Calculus II in the spring.
 Due to the integration of topics, the SMART Calculus II experience will be quite different from AP calculus.
-For students eager to take upper-level mathematics, another option is SMART Computer Science in the fall and spring semesters and Multivariable Calculus or Linear Algebra in the fall.

 • Faculty Information